 If you have used a lot of Android devices in the past, you can manage your registered devices in the Google Play Store web portal.
 To do so, hit the settings cog icon below your profile icon and click “Settings“.

 You will then see the list of all the devices you have ever used with the Google account.
 You can edit their names or untick the “Show in menus” option to make sure a device you aren’t using anymore does not show up in the devices list when you are installing an app.
 This is one of the most important Google Play tips that you should learn.

 There are times when we search for some app types but don’t want a certain result to come.
 Well, there’s a way you can omit specific results from your Play Store searches.
 You just need to type what you want to search and add “-example” and any results with the word “example” will be omitted.
 For instance, if you search for photo editors, you will find one of the results in Pixlr, so you simply need to search “photo editors -pixlr” and you will not find Pixlr anymore in the results.

 These are some cool Google Play tips and tricks that you might have missed out on.
-There are also other simple options available in Play Store’s Settings page like the ability to remove local search history, enable/disable notifications for updates and more.
-So, try out these Play Store tricks and do let us know, how you like them?
+There are also other simple tips available in Play Store’s Settings page like the ability to remove local search history, enable/disable notifications for updates and more.
+So, try out these Play Store tricks and do let us know how you like them.
 Sound off in the comments section below.